 Water Budget Snapshot: How Much Your Crop Actually Needs This Season

-Irrigation water requirement is the total volume of water you must pump (or divert) to keep a crop adequately supplied after subtracting what rainfall and stored soil moisture already contribute.
-Most growers who under-water blame the weather, but the real culprit is usually ignoring system efficiency—a center pivot running at 85 % efficiency must deliver about 18 % more gross water than the crop’s net demand to make up for evaporation, wind drift, and deep percolation.
+Irrigation water requirement is the total volume of water you must pump (or divert) to keep a crop adequately supplied for the whole season, after subtracting what rainfall and stored soil moisture already contribute.
+Most growers who under-water blame the weather, but the real culprit is usually ignoring system efficiency.
+A furrow system running at 65 % efficiency has to pump more than half again the crop’s net demand to cover tail-water runoff and deep percolation.

-If you are scheduling pumps for a 120-acre corn field and your seasonal crop ET comes out to 24 inches, you do not just multiply 24 × 120.
-You first subtract effective rainfall (say 8 inches), giving 16 inches of net irrigation.
-Then divide by your system efficiency (0.85) to get roughly 18.8 inches of gross water—the number your pump actually has to deliver.
-Skip the efficiency step and you under-irrigate by two or more inches across the whole season, which can mean 15–20 bu/ac of lost corn yield.
+If you are budgeting water for a 160-acre soybean field and your seasonal crop ET comes out to 20 inches, you don’t just multiply 20 × 160.
+First subtract effective rainfall (say 9 inches), which leaves 11 inches of net irrigation.
+Then divide by system efficiency (0.65) to get about 16.9 inches of gross water, the depth your pump actually has to deliver.
+Skip that efficiency step and you under-irrigate by several inches across the season, which on soybeans can cost 6–10 bu/ac at pod fill.

 ET₀ and Kc: Turning Weather Station Data into Crop Water Demand

 A crop coefficient (Kc) scales ET₀ up or down depending on the crop species and growth stage.
-Early-season corn with small leaf area might have a Kc of 0.3; at full canopy the Kc reaches 1.15–1.20.
+Early-season soybeans with little leaf area sit near a Kc of 0.4.
+By full canopy at pod fill the Kc reaches about 1.15.
 Multiply the two and you get crop ET (ETc):

 ETc = ET₀ × Kc